kavezo/ZipZap/README.md

     - Ashley will support you
 - playing mirrors battles (api/quest.py, api/arena.py, api/questEndpoints)
     - play against one of three giant megucas who will kill you
+    - earn Mirrors points, level up, and read the Mirrors story as you do
     - earn Mirrors coins for wins and losses
     - spending and recovering AP
 - daily missions (api/userDailyChallenge.py)

 ### Currently missing functions:
 - can't clear/accept non-daily challenges
-- can't earn mirrors points or go to the next level
 - some quests are missing story and enemy data
+    - especially labyrinths

 ### What's next?
 I coded very fast, and very not well, because I wanted to get as many features out before the 30th.
 Code quality is still